HL7/davinci-ecdx/input/pagecontent/specification.md

 - Allows conveying the 'status' of a request in progress
    - Monitoring for status does not require a change in workflow from monitoring for final results - i.e. there is no increase in complexity for the receiver whether status updates occur or not
    - Note that fully automated processes typically will not have status updates.
+- {:.new-content}As trust and infrastructure enabling direct queries evolves, enables a transition strategy towards direct queries to gather data of interest

 #### Sequence Diagram